AY2526S1-CS2103T-W10-2/tp/docs/DeveloperGuide.md

 The UI is then updated based on which properties that match the predicate.

 #### <u>Mark Property as Sold Command</u> (`sold`)
-The `sold` command finds properties by they ID and changes the status of the property to unavailable.
+The `sold` command finds properties by their ID and changes the status of the property to unavailable.

 Compulsory fields:
 - ID (using `p/` prefix)